 As you can see, the biggest shortfalls in performance for these companies were strategic — the monetary rewards programs failed to focus performance on what is most important:

-– Achieving strategic objectives for growth of the customer base or market penetration
+– Achieving strategic objectives for growth

 Today’s Challenge: Many companies are not realizing full benefit from their compensation, commission and bonus programs.
 Is your company one of these?
 How well aligned are your monetary rewards programs with your business strategy?
 Are these rewards structured to help employees to focus on what’s most important?